MacPaw/FMPFeedbackForm/README.md

 ## Features

 ### Out of the box Zendesk support
-If you work with Zendesk you'll get the form up an running with only 10-ish lines of code.
+If you work with Zendesk you'll get the form up and running with only 10-ish lines of code.
 You may as well adapt the form to send feedback to any other service by providing your own implementation of a certain data sender object without much hassle.

 ### System profile report